artsandmetaphysics/goodlifeodyssey/documents/the-master-and-margarita.md

 > And again he heard the voice:
 > "The truth is, first of all, that your head aches, and aches so badly that you're having faint-hearted thoughts of death.
 You're not only unable to speak to me, but it is even hard for you to look at me.
 And I am now your unwilling torturer, which upsets me.
 You can't even think about anything and only dream that your dog should come, apparently the one being you are attached to.
 But your suffering will soon be over, your headache will go away."
 > = (p.
 21)

+Bulgakov's disdain for the mystics:

+> But no, no!
+The seductive mystics are lying, there are no Caribbean Seas in the world, no desperate freebooters sail them, no corvette chases after them, no cannon smoke drifts across the waves.
+There is nothing, and there was nothing!
+There is that sickly linden over there, there is the cast-iron fence, and the boulevard beyond it ...
+And the ice is melting in the bowl, and at the next table you see someone's bloodshot, bovine eyes, and you're afraid, afraid ...
+Oh, gods, my gods, poison, bring me poison! ...
+> = (p.
+58)

+Bulgakov's describes how Berlioz's death is received:

+> Yes, he's dead, dead ...
+But, we, we're alive!
+> Yes, a wave of grief billowed up, held out for a while, but then began to subside, and somebody went back to his table and---sneakily at first, then openly---drank a little vodka and ate a bite.
+And, really, can one let chicken cutlets de volaille perish?
+How can we help Mikhail Alexandrovich?
+By going hungry?
+But, after all, we're alive!
+> = (p.
+59)

+The various schemes to get Berlioz's living space:

+> The news of Berlioz's death spread through the whole house with a sort of supernatural speed, and as of seven o'clock Thursday morning, Bosoy began to receive telephone calls and then personal visits with declarations containing claims to the deceased's living space.
+In the period of two hours, Nikanor Ivanovich received thirty-two such declarations.
+> They contained pleas, threats, libels, denunciations, promises to do renovations at their expense, references to unbearable over-crowding and the impossibility of living in the same apartment with bandits.
+Among others there were a description, staggering in its artistic power, of the theft from the apartment no. 31 of some meat dumplings, tucked directly into the pocket of a suit jacket, two vows to end life by suicide and one confession of secret pregnancy.
+> = (p.
+92)

 *All quotes are from the 1997 translation by Richard Pevear and Larissa Volokhonsky.*